Nitrokey/nitrokey-websmartcard/README.md

    accessibility and usage across different platforms.

 By adhering to these implementation details, Nitrokey WebSmartCard aims to provide a robust, secure, and user-friendly experience for developers leveraging its functionalities.
+Please refer to the [implementation](./implementation.md) sections for more detailed information.

 ### Communication Channel